-Apparently, the flamingo showed up in early 2009 and seems to stay here all the time.
+Apparently, the flamingo showed up in early 2009 and seems to stay here often.
 Whatever it eats seems to thrive in this little pond.
 But it is alone — no mates have shown up.
-Apparently, he/she is usually there — there is a weathered sign on the fence with information about pink flamingos (like you would see at a zoo).

 This is a free beach, with on-street parking, and no facilities.

 Don’t park in front of the boat ramp.

 Just east of the beach and boat ramp there is a parking lot and a great “pescadería” where you can get fresh seafood daily and one of the best seafood empanadillas.